 The following is the update process for Office Add-ins:

-- You submit your revised add-in and add-in manifest to AppSource via the Seller Dashboard.
-The revised add-in goes through the validation process, and when approved, is made available in AppSource.
+You submit your revised add-in and add-in manifest to AppSource via Partner Center.
+The revised add-in goes through the certification process, and when approved, is made available in AppSource.

 You can choose to continue to offer the previous version of your add-in in AppSource, or you can unpublish the previous version via the Seller Dashboard.
 For details, see Update, unpublish, and view metrics in the Seller Dashboard.